CodingItWrong/outsidein.dev/book/concepts/why-tdd.md

 # Why Test-Driven Development?

-This guide will walk us through a number of agile development practices, but with a particular focus on test-driven development.
+This book will walk us through a number of agile development practices, but with a particular focus on test-driven development.

 Test-driven development is the practice of writing a test for functionality before you write the functionality itself.
 It follows a three-step process, "Red-Green-Refactor":